 While the Standards for Accreditation have been tweaked numerous times throughout the years, the 38 units districts must teach each year remained much the same for many years.
-However, Act 853 of 2015 allowed a high school to not teach one of the required 38 units if it could show that it had offered the course(s) but that no one and signed up for - or remained enrolled in - the course(s).
+However, Act 853 of 2015 allowed a high school to not teach one of the required 38 units if it could show that it had offered the course(s) but that no one had signed up for - or remained enrolled in - the course(s).
 For the first time in a decade, a school's accreditation status would not automatically be marred because it didn't teach one of the required 38 units.
-ADE still interprets the new standards to require schools to teach the required 38 unless they can show they met the requirements in Act 853 to not teach a course if it was offered.